 I do not believe in capital punishment for any reason.
 I do not believe in punishment at all.
 “Vengeance in mine, saith the Lord,” to quote the Bible one more time.
 That means vengeance is not ours.
 But I do believe in restraint.
 We have to make sure the person who commits a crime doesn’t do it again.
 So life imprisonment without possibility of parole, I think, would have been appropriate for Bin Laden.
 However, that would not have been for me to determine.

 From Rev George Honn III

-I just finished your column on the assanation of Osama Bin Laden.
+I just finished your column on the assassination of Osama Bin Laden.
 Thank you for being honest and setting a high standard for us to look at.
 Being a minister I have done the same thing you did.
 Others have done the same.
 I have not commented on this issue publicly.
-The killing of a leader geopolitical or idealogical is still a killing.
-It may have been necessary and we did it as humanely as possible, I for one cannot celeberate it.
+The killing of a leader geopolitical or ideological is still a killing.
+It may have been necessary and we did it as humanely as possible, I for one cannot celebrate it.
 It is a sad moment in our history when the only way to solve a problem is to kill someone, anyone.

 I write this to you on Memorial Day knowing that you served and undoubtedly had friends die in combat.
 I chose a different way I did not serve in the military I did my best to curtail the war.
-We didn't do such a good job welcoming home our troops.
-Back then it was hard to seperate the war from the warrior.
+We didn’t do such a good job welcoming home our troops.
+Back then it was hard to separate the war from the warrior.
 I now understand the difference and as you do I applaud the men and women who risk their lives so I may raise my voice for peace.

 Thank you for your article I found it well balanced open and objective.
-I pray for all of us to live in happiness, health and harmony.
+I pray for all of us to live in happiness, health, and harmony.